CEA 2023: San Antonio

 A Special Invitation to Graduate Students

-Graduate students are encouraged to submit their conference presentation for the CEA Outstanding Graduate Student Paper Award, which carries a small prize.
-Submissions will be solicited via email in January of 2019.
+Graduate students are encouraged to attend and submit their conference presentation for the CEA Outstanding Graduate Student Paper Award, which carries a prize of $250.
+Submissions will be solicited via email in January 2023.

 Join the College English Association